Specify time zones of timestamps

 Set the time zone for a user's search results

 When you add or edit users using Splunk's built-in authentication, you can set a user time zone.
 Search results for that user will appear in the specified time zone.
 This setting, however, does not change the actual event data, whose time zone is determined at index time.
-For information on setting this value, see "Configure users with Splunk Web" in Securing Splunk.
+For information, see Set up user authentication with Splunk's built-in system.